sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

         :click-correct:System.out.println("That I overlooked before");:endclick:
     :click-incorrect:}:endclick:

-Did you find some repetition in the song?
 The two-line chorus is
-repeated at the beginning and ending of the song: "I'm looking over a four-leaf clover That I overlooked before".
+repeated at the beginning and ending of the song.

 When you see duplicate lines of code, that is a signal for you to make a new method!
 A method is a **named** set of statements.
 When we want to execute the statements,